devcode1981/File-Provider-Storage/doc/howto/geo.md

 gdk install gitlab_repo=../gdk/gitlab
 ```

+Note the `gitlab_repo` parameter is an optimization, but it is not
+strictly required.
+It saves you time by performing a local `git clone`
+instead of pulling from GitLab.com.
+In addition, a `git pull` in the
+`gitlab` directory will update from the primary Git repository.

 When seeding begins, cancel it (Ctrl-C) since we will delete the data anyway.

 Then run the following commands: